DigitalRogues/SwiftNotes/README.md

 ### A fast secure note app ###

 * quick workflow to add notes.
+* built mostly in Swift, using cocoapods and other various 3rd party frameworks
 * Encrypted on device and in the cloud
 * backed by dropbox so you can export your data how you want.
 * Why? because we want to.